cwbaker/forge/docs/getting-started/toolsets-and-targets.md

 Other functions needed during definition of the dependency graph can be defined on the toolset prototype also.
 These functions are available on toolsets using that toolset prototype from the root build script and any loaded buildfiles.

-The identifier passed to `forge:ToolsetPrototype()` identifies the block of per-machine settings returned by the configure function within the *local_settings.lua* file.
+The identifier passed to `ToolsetPrototype()` identifies the block of per-machine settings returned by the configure function within the *local_settings.lua* file.
 The identifier must be unique within your build.
 The configuration itself is shared between toolsets and variants.
 Any settings that are different between toolsets or variants should be computed in the initialize function that executes for each toolset created in each build.

 ### Writing Targets